Platform: PC#

 Design Documentation#

-I coordinated design meetings between the project’s visionholder, artist and narrative designer, keeping track of and updating design documentation as the project evolved.
+I coordinated design meetings between the project’s vision holder, artist, and narrative designer.
+I kept track of and updated design documentation as the project evolved.

 Stakeholder Interviews#

-I also did interviews of both the visionholder and narrative designer on design goals and technical needs for both tools and prototypes on the project.
-I helped to constrain over-scoping and also to help put schema and structure to the narrative content so it would fit a future narrative pipeline for the game.
+I also did multiple interviews of both the Vision holder and narrative designer to ascertain design goals and technical needs the project’s gameplay prototypes and tools development needs.
+I helped to constrain over-scoping and I put schema and structure to the narrative content so it would fit a future narrative pipeline for the game.
+Over time, the narrative designer and I ended up working together a lot!

 Internal Pitching#

-In addition to listening and helping with design documentation, scope and tools requirements, I also was able to pitch some of my own gameplay ideas during certain phases of the project.
-I was also able to use my design knowledge to help the visionholder identify analogues to his gameplay ideas in published projects to help derive further insights for gameplay programming.
+In addition to the above, I also was able to pitch some of my own gameplay ideas during certain phases of the project.
+I was able to use my design knowledge to help the vision holder identify analogues to his gameplay ideas in published projects to help derive further insights for gameplay designs and features.

 Mockups#